Brexit Is Becoming Dangerously Undemocratic For The UK

 — Neil Henderson (@hendopolis) November 3, 2016

 Disturbingly, the government failed to defend the judges.
-Justice Secretary Liz Truss took 24 hours to give a response, and even then avoided criticizing the press.
+Justice Secretary Liz Truss took 24 hours to give a response and even then avoided criticizing the press.
 Months later, during May’s General Election campaign, the Mail took the same kind of extreme view.

 Wednesday's Mail: "Crush the saboteurs" (via @hendopolis) #tomorrowspaperstoday pic.twitter.com/fSAsrOD1EN